gravitational/teleport/docs/5.0/admin-guide.md

   listen_addr: 0.0.0.0:3023
   web_listen_addr: 0.0.0.0:3080
   tunnel_listen_addr: 0.0.0.0:3024

+  # Expose a k8s listening port on the proxy if using Kubernetes
+  kube_listen_addr: 0.0.0.0:3026

   # The DNS name of the proxy HTTPS endpoint as accessible by cluster users.
   # Defaults to the proxy's hostname if not specified.
 If running multiple